Chiruhish/jobber/README.md

 - A logistic regression model was used to train and classify job listings.
 - Conducted extensive comparative analysis to determine the best-performing embedding method (TF-IDF outperformed others by 24% over Count Vectorizer and 7% over Word2Vec).

-  * Note the data and the word embedding models can be obtained on request as its locally trained and the data is confidentail.
+  * Note the data and the word embedding models can be obtained on request as its locally trained and the data is confidential.

 ---